dotnet/android/README.md

     `$(HOME)\android-toolchain`.
 * `$(HostCc)`, `$(HostCxx)`: The C and C++ compilers to use to generate host-native binaries.
+* `$(IgnoreMaxMonoVersion)`: Skip the enforcement of the `$(MonoRequiredMaximumVersion)` property.
+This is so that developers can run against the latest and greatest.
+But the build system can enforce the min and max versions.
+The default is `true` however on jenkins we pass /p:IgnoreMaxMonoVersion=False by default.
 * `$(JavaInteropSourceDirectory)`: The Java.Interop source directory to build and reference projects from.
 By default, this is `external/Java.Interop` directory, maintained by `git submodule update`.